Ahmad Akbarpour: Biography

 Ahmad Akbarpour was born on 31 July 1970 in Chah Varz.
 He got his BA in psychology from Shahid Beheshti University in Tehran.

-Ahmad Akbarpour has started his literary career at the age of 24 by composing poetry.
+Ahmad Akbarpour started his literary career at the age of 24 by composing poetry.
 He published his first and only collection of poetry, People of the Thursday Evening, in 1993.

 A student of Reza Barahani and Houshang Golshiri, he soon started writing fiction for adolescents, adopting a postmodern style of writing.

 Books

 That Night’s Train, published in 1999, received the Book of the Year award from Iran's Ministry of Culture.
 The novel narrates the story of a little girl who recently lost her mother and meets with a teacher during a train trip.
 This short novel was adapted as a TV film by Hamid Reza Hafezi and later as a movie by Hamid Reza Ghotbi.

-Published in 2002, Good Night Commander was financially supported jointly by UNICEF and Iran's Children’s Book Council.
+Published in 2002, Good Night Commander was financially supported jointly by UNICEF and Iran's Children's Book Council.
 This children's anti-war book tells the story of a maimed child who meets with an enemy toy soldier in his dreams.